No Angel: Critical reception

-No Angel received generally mixed to positive reviews from music critics.
+On release, No Angel received generally mixed to positive reviews from music critics.
 American journalists, such as those of Elle, Los Angeles Times, and Time, as well as Sal Cinquemani of Slant Magazine, welcomed Dido and her "sparkling", "stylish" and "accomplished" debut.
 Meanwhile, British journalist Christian Ward of NME opined that Dido failed to match the strength of Eminem's "Stan", which helped introduce her to her native UK market after she had already become prominent in the US.

 Jeff Burger from AllMusic and Beth Johnson of Entertainment Weekly both directed predominant praise towards the sonic quality of No Angel, which Burger described as "atmospheric, seductive, and beautifully produced and sequenced".
 Fridae's Ikram Khasim further called the album "an amalgamation of pop, soul, folk, and trip-hop (thanks to her brother Rollo from the band Faithless) rolled into a pleasing package", while a critic from Interview concluded that it "feels just about perfect".
 Conversely, Chris Nettleton of Drowned in Sound dismissed the record's sound as commercialised and overproduced, concluding that the album lacks a coherent theme.
 He nonetheless complimented Dido's vocal performance, as did John Aizlewood of The Guardian.
 Both Nettleton and Aizlewood commended the album's Faithless-influenced aspects, with Nettleton highlighting "My Lover's Gone" for exhibiting a musical style reminiscent of the band, and Aizlewood accentuating a "template of aggressive lushness" shared between the artists.
 Burger was, however, ambivalent towards the album's lyricism, which he labelled less adventurous than that of Sinéad O'Connor, to whom Dido received frequent critical comparisons.
 Ward further criticized the lyricism as "tedious", and Dido's artistry as "music for people who buy one CD a year".

 Regardless of the critical polarity, Q listed No Angel as one of the best 50 albums of 2001.
 At the Brit Awards 2002, the album won British Album of the Year; it would go on to be nominated for British Album of 30 Years at the Brit Awards 2010, but would ultimately lose to (What's the Story) Morning Glory? by Oasis.
 Internationally, the album won the 2002 NRJ Music Award for International Album of the Year, in addition to being nominated for the 2001 MTV Europe Music Award for Best Album.
 In The New Rolling Stone Album Guide (2004), Ernesto Lechner reflected on No Angel sounding "surprisingly mature for a debut album", concluding that although Dido's "mellow approach and pretty melodies are a bit too laid-back to qualify as groundbreaking", it would be "cynical to altogether dismiss the chanteuses sincere intentions and gorgeous voice".
 In a retrospective review for BBC, journalist Natalie Shaw remarked: "While there's little variation in No Angels material, its songs do their jobs diligently.
 But that's exactly the problem – it's all so constructed."
 Writing for The Independent upon the album's 25th anniversary, journalist Adam White declared it "neither as bland as conventional wisdom suggests it is, nor quite interesting enough to be a secret classic".